ltskinner/software-engineering/books/fundamentals_of_data_engineering/README.md

 ### [Chapter 1.
 Data Engineering Described](./1_1_DATA_ENGINEERING.md)

-"Once a new technology roll sover you, if youre not part of the steamroller, youre part of the road"
+"Once a new technology rolls over you, if youre not part of the steamroller, youre part of the road"

+"Business never sleeps"

+"Companies dont hire engineers to simply hack code in isolation.
+To be worth of their title, engineers should develop a deep understanding of the problems theyre tasked with solving, the technology tools at their disposal, and the people they work with and serve"

 ### The Data Engineering Lifecycle